 Nearby Multi-Unit Development

 - 803 Hart Road

 - 727 Hart Road

 Both sites are zoned M3 District (institutional and community activities, as well as medium and high density residential uses, within suburban centres).
-These sites will be subject to the Architectural Controls contained in the Architectural Controls for Multiple-Unit Dwelling Districts.
+These sites will be subject to the Architectural Controls contained in the Architectural Controls for Multi-Unit Dwelling Districts.